JAX¶

 Combining with Keras¶

 JAX is the recommended backend for multi-node Keras training.
-When using Keras with JAX, stack both plugins:
+Stack both plugins, JAX first:

 with sky.Compute(